Soumabha-Banerjee/EnigmaticByte/README.md

 3. Extract the last bit from each color channel's color value.<br>
 4. Concatenate the extracted bits to reconstruct the hidden message.<br>
 5. Continue extracting the message until the last bit indicating the end of the message is encountered.<br>
-6. Display or process the extracted message as needed.
+6. Display or process the extracted message as needed.<br>
 <br>
 <b>Note:</b> <I>This algorithm assumes that the image has enough capacity to accommodate the entire message.
 It's also important to consider the implications of modifying the LSB of the image pixels on the visual quality of the image.
 Also the key size must be less or equal to 4.
 Exceeding the key size leads to lossy messages.</I>
 </p>